shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 FAQs & Troubleshooting
 --------------------------

-If you are experiencing some issues please look first at the [FAQ] wiki page if you can find an answer.
+If you are experiencing some issues please look first at the [WRS FAQ] wiki page if you can find an answer.

 You can also reach out the wiki to see if your issue is a known